There is someone lies dead in the bushes,

 he'd murdered Wanda Lopez and kept mocking

-You have stabbed a clerk, I heard?' -
+You stabbed a shop assistant, as I've heard?' -

 'It was Hernandez; they can't even place me